mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   *What?!*

-  "Ginnu, hurry up.
+  "Hurry up.
 We need to move," he barked.

-  "Yes," she said in a broken whisper.
+  "Yes," she said in a broken whisper and crawled back into her satchel.

   They paddled off into the canal toward South Harbor while Melna tried to piece together what she had just heard.